kevanwee/lolpixelart/README.md

 # 🎮 League of Legends Pixel Art Repository 🎨

-Welcome to the **League of Legends Pixel Art Repository**!
+Welcome to my **League of Legends Pixel Art Repository**!
 This project features a collection of pixel art renditions of various League of Legends skins.
+Will be adding more progressively if I have time!
+(Credits to the original artists and their concept arts that were used as reference)

 ## 🔥 Preview